wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-node-red-dr.md

 ## Getting Your Credentials

 In order to interact with the SMS API, you'll need to make note of a couple of things.
-Once you've created a Nexmo account, go to the [dashboard](https://dashboard.nexmo.com) to find your API key and secret.
+Once you've created a Vonage account, go to the [dashboard](https://dashboard.nexmo.com) to find your API key and secret.

 Next, you'll need an SMS enabled virtual number.
 Go to Numbers > Buy numbers to get it.

 <img src="https://www.nexmo.com/wp-content/uploads/2019/04/buy-number-nexmo-dashboard.gif" alt="" width="100%" height="100%" class="alignnone gif-player size-medium wp-image-28897" />

-While in some countries you can send an SMS without buying a Nexmo Number, other countries like the USA will require you to own the number your SMS messages originate from.
+While in some countries you can send an SMS without renting a Vonage Number, other countries like the USA will require you to own the number your SMS messages originate from.

 ## Setting Up Your Node-RED Editor